Thomas-Basham/advent-of-code-challenges/README.md

 is reached, the loop ends.

 Another problem I had to solve was getting the challenge inputs into a list format.
-There were a number of ways I thought of doing this, I could have created a text file and iterated through each line to make a list.
+There were a number of ways I thought of doing this.
+I could have created a text file and iterated through each line to make a list.
 I decided to use a docstring with the inputs copied inside.
 I used python's split method to convert the docstring into a list.

+## Installation

+To install:

+- clone this repo into your machine
+- create and activate a virtual environment
+  - Run these scripts:

+        $ python -m venv .venv
+        $ source .venv/bin/activate
+- Install dependencies
+  - Run:

+        $ pip install -r requirements.txt

+## Tests

+To run all tests use:

+        $ pytest

+To run challenge test use:

+        $ pytest tests/test_sonar_sweep.py::test_sweep_challenge_case